-Best Acoustic Guitar for Intermediate Players
+Best Acoustic Guitars for Intermediate Players

 You've been practicing your acoustic guitar for a while now.
 You're getting some positive comments and your friends are impressed, or at least they are convinced you aren't going to quit.
 You might even be thinking of starting or joining a band.

 You know what this means, right?
 It means you have moved beyond the beginning stages and you are now an intermediate guitar player.
 Congrats!
 So, maybe now you are thinking you need an acoustic guitar that better reflects your abilities.